UoS-SCCS/mc-MTC/README.md

-# MC-MTC Artifacts
+# MC-MTC Long Paper and  Artifacts

-This repository contains the artifacts for the MC-MTC evaluation based on 5G-LENA (ns-3 NR).
+This repository contains the extended version of our paper (long_version_of_paper.pdf) and the artifacts for the MC-MTC evaluation based on 5G-LENA (ns-3 NR).

 ## Overview